William de Ferrers, 5th Earl of Derby: Death, burial & succession

 He died on 28 March 1254 and was buried in Merevale Abbey, Warwickshire.
 He was succeeded by his 15-year-old eldest son Robert de Ferrers, 6th Earl of Derby (1239–1279), still a minor, who in 1249 aged 10 had been married to Mary de Lusignan, a niece of King Henry III, and knighted.
-His wardship was granted to the King's eldest son, the future King Edward I. William's first wife's great estates in Ireland passed to her eldest daughter Agnes, and from Agnes to her son William de Vesci.
+His wardship was granted to the King's eldest son, the future King Edward I. William's first wife's great estates in Ireland (primarily the county of Kildare) passed to her seven daughters and their heirs.